Coast Guard Defense Attorneys

 - Inaccuracies, given the circumstances.

 Our Coast Guard defense lawyers can help you through the EER appeals process.
-We can assist in gathering evidence supporting your argument that the rating should be reviewed and craft a statement illustrating how you have met or exceed the standard you were marked low on.
-You have only 15 days from signing the evaluation report, which means time is of the essence.
+We can assist in gathering evidence supporting your argument that the rating should be reviewed and craft a statement illustrating how you have met or exceeded the standard you were marked low on.
+You have only 15 days from signing the evaluation report, meaning time is essential.
 Reach out to Daniel Conway & Associates as soon as possible.

-A Coast Guard member accused of violating certain articles of the Uniform Code of Military Justice (UCMJ) may be subject to a court-martial.
+A Coast Guard member accused of violating specific Uniform Code of Military Justice (UCMJ) articles may be subject to a court-martial.
 Although a court-martial is similar to a civilian criminal trial in that it seeks to resolve an alleged violation of the law, the nuances of the former are markedly different than the latter.
-Therefore, it is critical that a Coast Guard member whose case will be handled through a court-martial be represented by an attorney who understands the military justice system.
+Therefore, a Coast Guard member whose case will be handled through a court-martial must be represented by an attorney who understands the military justice system.

 Three different types of courts-martial exist: